orvalho/JavaScriptExercises/README.md

 - [x] 4.
 Calculate the area of a triangle
 - [x] 5.
 Rotate a string
 - [x] 6.
 Check if a given year is a leap year
+- [x] 7.
+Find 1st January be a Sunday between a range of years